Maundy (foot washing)

 John 13:2–17 recounts Jesus' performance of this action.
-In verses 13:14–17, He instructs His disciples:
+In verses 13:14–17, Christ instructs His disciples:

-Footwashing was practiced by the early Church, prior to receiving the Eucharist, and was recorded by the early Christian apologist Tertullian, who discussed it involving a basin of "water for the saints' feet", along with a "linen towel".
+The Early Church practiced footwashing prior to the receiving of the Eucharist, and the rite was recorded early in the third century by the Christian apologist Tertullian, who discussed it involving a basin of "water for the saints' feet", along with a "linen towel".